Dharmendra-ojha/Chatbot-projects/README.md

 # Simple Ai chatbot
 This is a simple chatbot program with python.
-We can use it as a chat assistant it can open a website and translate things for you.
+We can use it as a chat assistant it can open a website, search things on wikipedia and translate things for you.